Advice > Software engineering

 • Design a distributed ID generation system

-• How would you design a system that counts the number of clicks on YouTube videos?
+• Design a system that counts the number of clicks on YouTube videos

 To help you dig deeper into system design questions, refer to our guide on system design interview preparation.
 There, you’ll find the method and concepts you’ll need to break down each question, as well as extra resources to help answer the questions above.